mkantzer/mkantLogRhythm/README.md

 		| HTTPS | TCP | 443 | 0.0.0.0/0 |
 		| HTTPS | TCP | 443 | ::/0 |
 		| ALL traffic | ALL | ALL | {id for this security group} |
 		* Outbound should have an additional:

 		| ALL traffic | ALL | ALL | ::/0 |

+7. Create IAM role
+	* Named Ansible
+	* Grant Poweruser Access
+8. Create IAM User
+	* Named Ansible
+	* Programatic Access
+	* Poweruser Permissions
+	* **Make sure you note both the Access Key ID and the Secret Key for later use**
+9. Create new Key Pair
+	* **Make sure you save the .pem it will download.
+This will be needed to access all instances created**
+	* Note down name of key

+10. Create Ansible Master
+	1. Launch EC2 instance:
+		* free-tier Ubuntu 14.04 LTS, ami-49c9295f
+			*(if this image is not available, copy new value for later use)
+		* t2.micro
+		* Connected to the new VPC
+		* Auto-assign public IP
+		* IAM Role: Ansible
+		* Shutdown behavior: stop
+		* 8 GB GP2 storage, delete on termination
+			* This should be the standard, and auto-populated
+		* Tag: Name | Ansible

 ## Execution